-Kaua'i CC Title IX Resources
+Title IX Resources

-Kaua'i CC has designated one individual as the Title IX Coordinator, and has designated a Deputy Title IX Coordinator for Students and a Deputy Title IX Coordinator for Employees.
-Kaua'i CC's Title IX Coordinators are responsible for ensuring that Kaua'i CC remains in compliance with the law and federal regulations.
+Kaua'i CC has designated a Title IX Coordinator, a Deputy Title IX Coordinator for Students, and a Deputy Title IX Coordinator for Employees.
+Kaua'i CC's Title IX Coordinators are responsible for ensuring that Kaua'i CC remains in compliance with the University of Hawai'i policies, state laws, and federal regulations.
 As such, coordinators share appropriate information between departments and may conduct joint investigations when necessary.
 Best practices, educational opportunities, and required programming are shared among the coordinators.
+TIX Coordinators cannot promise confidentiality.
 Their contact information is below:

-Isaiah Ka'auwai, Title IX Coordinator One Stop Center, Room 201C Phone: (808) 245-8260
+Isaiah Ka'auwai, Title IX Coordinator One Stop Center, Room 201C Phone: (808) 245-8260 Email: ikaauwai@hawaii.edu

-Margaret Sanchez, Deputy Title IX Coordinator for Students One Stop Center, Room 201B
+Margaret Sanchez, Deputy Title IX Coordinator for Students One Stop Center, Room 201B Phone: (808) 245-8274 Email: masanche@hawaii.edu

-JoRae Baptiste, Deputy Title IX Coordinator for Employees One Stop Center, Room 106H
+Calvin Shirai, Interim Deputy Title IX Coordinator for Employees One Stop Center, Room 205B Phone: (808) 245-8355 Email: shiraic@hawaii.edu

-Kaua'i CC's Title IX resources also include the following Confidential Resources: an on-campus Confidential Resource, Brian Kohatsu, and Confidential Advocates, provided by the YWCA Kaua'i.
-Confidential Resources are where students and employees can seek assistance related to sex discrimination and gender-based violence in a confidential manner.
-Confidential Resources will not share information about or received from a student or employee, without the student or employee's express written permission, unless imminent threat to life or of bodily injury exists, or there is a legal obligation to reveal such information, e.g., in an employment context or suspected abuse or neglect of a minor.
+Kaua'i CC's Title IX resources also include the following Confidential Resources: Kaua'i CC Mental Health Counselor, Jie Shen and a YWCA Confidential Advocate.
+Confidential Resources support students and employees who seek assistance related to sex discrimination and gender-based violence in a confidential manner.
+Unless an imminent threat to life, legal obligation, e.g., suspected abuse or neglect of a minor, or of bodily injury exists, Confidential Resources will not share information provided by a student or employee, without the student or employee's express written permission.

-Brian Kohatsu, a Confidential Resource, can meet individually and provide counseling and consultation.
-The Confidential Advocates, provided by the YWCA, can provide information, options, and specific support about student and employees' rights and resources under EP 1.204, including answering questions on sexual assault and domestic violence, and assisting with and accompanying students or employees if they choose to report an incident to law enforcement.
+Confidential Resources can meet individually and provide counseling and consultation.
+Additionally, they can provide information, options, and specific support about student and employees' rights and resources under Interim EP 1.204, including answering questions on sexual assault and domestic violence, and assisting with and accompanying students or employees if they choose to report an incident to law enforcement.

-The Confidential Resources can also assist students and employees with filing Title IX complaints, should they desire to do so.
+Additionally, the Confidential Resources can also assist students and employees with filing Title IX complaints, should they desire to do so.
 Their contact information is below.